jfasch/openheating/README.md

 Since I started to think about this project, I have seen many house heatings built around a software that cannot be modified.
 This aberration - software harder than hardware - is not specific to house heating systems, as it seems.
+This little project is my contribution to revert that aberration.

 Wish List
 ---------